jimz011/homekit-infused/docs/addons.md

 ## Addons
 Addons are baked-in preconfigured cards that you can turn on/off on any view.
 You can add an addon by adding the key to your view configuration (which is done in /hki-user/config/view_config.yaml).
 Unfortunately you can't select the location of the rendered card but in most cases it should look pretty fine.
 Below you will find a quick example of how to add an addon to your view.

-*Note: Addons can be used together with custom_cards, however it might look a bit awkward on desktop browsers and tablets.
-It will work fine for phones.
-If you don't like this behaviour you must choose between either using addons or using custom_cards.
-There is no way for me to change this.
-Combining does however work fantastically when you use the view_selector addon.
-You can also set if custom_cards should be rendered before or after HKI addons.

 ```yaml
 # Example